AMWA-TV/is-11/docs/Data Model.md

 - Sender ID changes
 - A different physical interface (such as an HDMI output) is mapped to originate the essence
-- A different physical source is connect to the same interface (using the manufacturer information, serial number, or unique identifier)

 SHOULD NOT change if:

 - A Sender is re-configured, adding or removing some Inputs, but keeping this one
+- A different upstream counterpart is connected to the same interface

 It is suggested that Input IDs be generated using the combination of:

 - The parent Sender ID
-- A connection identifier such as a channel name, index or similar
+- A physical interface identifier such as its name, index or similar

 ### Output ID